Clayton Fejedelem

-Clayton Fejedelem (/ˈfɛdʒələm/ FEDGE-ə-ləm; born June 2, 1993) is an American professional football safety and special teamer.
-He played college football at Saint Xavier and Illinois, and was selected by the Cincinnati Bengals in the seventh round of the 2016 NFL draft.
+Clayton Fejedelem (/ˈfɛdʒələm/ FEDGE-ə-ləm; born June 2, 1993) is an American former professional football player who was a safety and special teamer in the National Football League (NFL).
+He played college football for the Saint Xavier Cougars and Illinois Fighting Illini, and was selected by the Cincinnati Bengals in the seventh round of the 2016 NFL draft.

 Early life

-A native of Illinois, Clayton Fejedelem attended Lemont High School in Lemont, Illinois where he lettered in football, wrestling, and lacrosse.
+A native of Illinois, Clayton Fejedelem attended Lemont High School in Lemont, Illinois, where he lettered in football, wrestling, and lacrosse.
 Fejedelem was a two-time All-Conference selection in football for the Lemont Indians, and earned All-State honors in football as a senior in 2010.
 That same year, he also earned South Suburban Blue Player of the Year honors.

 College career

 Saint Xavier University

 Fejedelem played two seasons at NAIA Saint Xavier University from 2011 to 2012.
 In 2011, he recorded 68 tackles, 5.0 tackles-for-loss, five interceptions, a team-high nine pass breakups, three forced fumbles, four fumble recoveries and one pick-six touchdown.
 Clayton was named St. Xavier Newcomer of the Year in 2011 after helping the Cougars to the NAIA Championship and 14–1 record.
 He led SXU to an 11–2 record in 2012, racking up 87 tackles, 10.5 tackles-for-loss, 1.0 sack, 3 interceptions, 8 pass breakups and two fumble recoveries to earn second-team All-Mid-State Football Association honors.